 In other words, for P to exist, Q must also exist since Q is a necessary precondition for P. Since P exists, then so must Q.

-Applying construct to God’s existence:
+Applying the construct to the God of Scripture’s existence:

 1. God does not exist